Shynixn/PetBlocks/docs/source/customizing/scripting.rst

        - 'none'

 **Important:** You can always type **/petblockreload** and take a look into your console log to see if the config.yml can still be parsed.
+If the script is correctly added but it gets not executed try restarting the server.

 3. Add the 'script' tag to the category item with the correct action, path and permission.